np-guard/vpc-network-config-synthesis/README.md

 ## Optimization
 #### SG optimization
+SG optimizatin attempts to reduce the number of security group rules in a SG without changing the semantic.
 Specifying the `-n` flag results in optimizing only one given SG.
 Otherwise, all SGs will be optimized.
 ```
 Flags: